HaoLi111/rAviExp/README.md

 I intend to make the project open-source and it follows the GPL_V3.0

-I hope this could make the designer's life easier.
+I hope this could make the designers' life easier.